Senior Curriculum Developer

 confluent api-key create --resource (ID of your cluster)

-Make sure you save your API key and secret in a secure location, because anyone that gets a hold of it will be able to produce and consumer to your cluster.
+Make sure you save your API key and secret in a secure location, because anyone that gets a hold of it will be able to produce and consume to your cluster.

 Now you need to tell the system to use your new API key.